Do you use great email signatures?

-Figure: Good example – Add your name, URL and your phone number
+Figure: Good example – Custom signature with your name, URL and your phone number

 This is created in HTML and goes well on emails with Word used as the email editor.
 Include some product advertising, like what's new on your monthly newsletter.
 It should have the company colors.